Sea Wonder: Golden Smooth Trunkfish

 The golden smooth trunkfish is a jewel of the national marine sanctuary system.
 It is a variety of smooth trunkfish that exists only in two places in the world, one of which is Flower Garden Banks National Marine Sanctuary.

 Their coloration is generally dark — especially around the eyes and mouth — with white spots.
-However, the golden smooth trunkfish is unique in that they are yellow in color with white spots.
+However, the golden smooth trunkfish is unique in that it is yellow in color with white spots.
 Both species have a bony armor for defense and honeycomb markings on their mid-body.
 Scientists don’t yet know what causes the color difference between these two populations of the same species, but the golden version is much more of a rarity than its darker counterpart.

 Smooth trunkfish call home coral reefs and sandy seabeds at a depth of around 50 meters.
 They prefer warmer waters between 72 and 79 degrees F. Their range in the western Atlantic Ocean is as far north as Canada and as far south as Brazil, including waters in the Caribbean, Gulf of Mexico, and Bermuda.
 While you might find smooth trunkfish in Florida Keys National Marine Sanctuary, the golden smooth trunkfish is only found in Flower Garden Banks National Marine Sanctuary and the Bay Islands in Honduras!